Saturday, November 26, 2016

 ऊरू तदस्य यद्वैश्यः पद्भ्यां शूद्रो अजायत ॥१२

-Here, we will just focus on the second highest class or rank that is named as “Rajanya”.
+Here, we will just focus on the second-highest class or rank, which is named as “Rajanya”.
 This would mean that the Rajanya stood second in rank to the Brahmina.
-In the later Vedic literature the term Rajanya goes on gradually vanishing and being replaced with Kshatriya.
-It is assumed by all the scholars and tradition that the Rajanya and Kshatriya are interchangeable or that Rajanya and Kshatriya are the equivalent terms.
+In the later Vedic literature, the term Rajanya gradually vanished and was replaced with Kshatriya.
+It is assumed by all the scholars and tradition that the Rajanya and Kshatriya are interchangeable or that Rajanya and Kshatriya are equivalent terms.

 What are the facts?
-Are really Rajanya and Kshatriya are the equivalent or the truth is otherwise?
+Are Rajanya and Kshatriya equivalent or is the truth otherwise?

-Rajanya word has been used in the Rig Veda and Atharvaveda as a generic class of the warriors.
-The Aitareya Brahmana it is said that the Rajanya requests Kshatriya for a place at Devayajna (sacrifice for gods).
-There are rituals mentioned in the Brahmana literature where appears conflict between Rajanya’s and Kshatriya’s.
-Kaushitaki Upanishad differentiates the Kshatriyas and Rajanyas.
-Rig Veda mentions several times of Rajanyas and Kshatras and the terms are not interchangeable.
-Rajanya term is used for the kins of the kings, nobles and scions.
-Shatapath Brahmana too mentions Rajputra, Rajanya and Kshatraputra separately.
-From these instances, it would be clear that the Rajanya and Kshatriyas were different entities.
-In Avesta too, a contemporary book to Rig Veda, the word Kshatriya and Kshatra appears as xšāyaθiya ("emperor") and xšaθra ("realm") The word Rajan too appears in the old Persian literature.
+The ord Rajanya has been used in the Rig Veda and Atharvaveda as a generic class of the warriors.
+In the Aitareya Brahmana, it is said that the Rajanya requests a Kshatriya for a place at Devayajna (sacrifice for gods).
+There are rituals mentioned in the Brahmana literature where conflict appears between Rajanyas and Kshatriyas.
+The Kaushitaki Upanishad differentiates the Kshatriyas and Rajanyas.
+Rig Veda mentions several times of Rajanyas and Kshatras, and the terms are not interchangeable.
+The Rajanya term is used for the kins of the kings, nobles, and scions.
+Shatapatha Brahmana too mentions Rajputra, Rajanya, and Kshatraputra separately.
+From these instances, it would be clear that the Rajanyas and Kshatriyas were separate entities.
+In Avesta, too, a contemporary book to the Rig Veda, the word Kshatriya and Kshatra appear as xšāyaθiya ("emperor") and xšaθra ("realm").
+The word Rajan also appears in the old Persian literature.
 (See Zamyad Yast 88-90)

-This would mean that the term Kshatra and Rajanya existed simultaneously in those contemporary (Vedic and Zoroastrian) societies.
-The word Rajan would mean the King (elected or otherwise) and Rajanya meant, accordingly different scholars, either kinsmen of the Rajan (King) or the ruling (even former ruling) families from whom Rajan would be appointed or chosen.
-In short, Rajanya is ruling power and Rajan is chosen from them to rule.
-In a tribal society, though social classification was loose, the class of the Rajanya was held equally important with priestly families or just lower to them.
+This would mean that the terms Kshatra and Rajanya existed simultaneously in those contemporary (Vedic and Zoroastrian) societies.
+The word Rajan would mean the King (elected or otherwise), and Rajanya meant, accordingly to different scholars, either kinsmen of the Rajan (King) or the ruling (even former ruling) families from whom Rajan would be appointed or chosen.
+In short, Rajanya is the ruling power, and Rajan is chosen from them to rule.
+In a tribal society, though social classification was loose, the class of the Rajanya was held equally important with priestly families or just lower than them.
 The mention of this term as a class in the Purushasukta would mean that the Rajanyas had emerged as a distinct social class by the time of its composition.

 The term Kshatra appears in the Rig Veda about 9 times.
-The meaning of Kshatra means power.
+The meaning of Kshatra is power.
 The power was based on the greater control over the Jana and its territory.
-It can be seen the relationship between Vish and Kshatriyas was not always cordial as Kshatriyas controlled the Vish (Vaishya).
-In short, the Kshatra were either feudal class or warrior class in general.
+It can be seen that the relationship between Vish and Kshatriyas was not always cordial, as Kshatriyas controlled the Vish (Vaishya).
+In short, the Kshatra were either a feudal class or a warrior class in general.

 It will appear from the Vedic literature that the Kshatriyas (or Kshatras) and Rajanyas were contemporaneous and formed two distinct classes in the Vedic society.
-There were rivalries too between these two classes.
-Rajanya would mean the kins of the ex or present kings those only could claim the thrown.
-Kshatriya was a class that would control the territories and would act as a middleman between Vish and the King for collecting the tributes.
-Rajanyas too possibly sometimes acted as Kshatriyas, but their status was higher as evidenced by Purushsukta itself.
-What most importantly we have to note here that the Rajanya and the Kshatriya were not one and the same.
+There were rivalries between these two classes.
+Rajanya would mean the kins of the ex or present kings who could only claim the throne.
+Kshatriya was a class that would control the territories and would act as a middleman between the Vish (agrarian society) and the King for collecting the tributes.
+Rajanyas, too, possibly sometimes acted as Kshatriyas, but their status was higher, as evidenced by Purushsukta itself.
+What is most important we have to note here that the Rajanya and the Kshatriya were not one and the same.

-However, the main question remains and that is, why Purush Sukta does not mention at all the Kshatriya class?
+However, the main question remains, and that is, why Purusha Sukta does not mention at all the Kshatriya class?
 Instead, it mentions Rajanya.
-It would mean that the Rajanya was a larger and important society than of the Kshatriyas and being insignificant in number or position, did not form a social class in the early Vedic society where Rig Veda was composed.
+It would mean that the Rajanya was a larger and important society than that of the Kshatriyas, and being insignificant in number or position, did not form a social class in the early Vedic society where the Rig Veda was composed.

-Though, in later course usage of the Rajanya term seems gradually vanishing, still Aitareya Brahmin frequently uses it. (e.g. AB 1.5.2) This would mean that till the time of compositions of the early parts of the Brahmana literature the Rajanya class was well in existence and enjoying the social status that was granted them by the Rig Veda.
+Though in later course usage of the Rajanya term seems to be gradually vanishing, still Aitareya Brahmin frequently uses it. (e.g. AB 1.5.2) This would mean that till the time of composition of the early parts of the Brahmana literature, the Rajanya class was well in existence and enjoying the social status that was granted to them by the Rig Veda.

-Now, the question arises that why Rajanya class disappeared from the Vedic society and for all ritualistic purpose and authority Kshatriyas were replaced when they did not have any divine sanction?
+Now, the question arises as to why the Rajanya class disappeared from the Vedic society, and for all ritualistic purposes and authority, Kshatriyas were replaced when they did not have any divine sanction.

 To understand this, we need to analyse the geographical shift of the Vedic people and the new societies they came across and their endeavour to adjust in the new social environmental circumstances while readjusting their religious rules without neglecting the local populace on whose mercy and cooperation their survival depended.

-It is now well-established fact that the geography of the Rig Veda and the Avesta were in the close vicinity.
-This does prove that the Vedic society was originally established in the Afghanistan (most probably southern part).
-The memory that Shatapath Brahmana preserves goes like this :
+It is now a well-established fact that the geography of the Rig Veda and the Avesta was in the close vicinity.
+This does prove that the Vedic society was originally established in Afghanistan (most probably the southern part).
+The memory that Shatapatha Brahmana preserves goes like this :

 The myth, preserved by Brahmana, clearly indicates that from the banks of Saraswati, a group of the Vedic people had marched towards a river to find refuge.
-The group marched through the northern mountains, those could only be Hindukush and rivers flowing through that region, to reach the uninhabited place to settle.
+The group marched through the northern mountains, which could only be the Hindukush and the rivers flowing through that region, to reach an uninhabited place to settle.

-Modern scholars normally try to equate this river with Gandaki that flows from Nepal through India, finally feeding Ganga.
-However, from the Mahabharata’s accounts on this river, it could not be Gandaki but some other river flowing through Gandaki and Sarayu.
-Amarasinha of Amara Kosha asserts Sadanira to be a synonym of Karatoya River, flowing through the north of Bengal.
+Modern scholars normally try to equate this river with the Gandaki, which flows from Nepal through India, finally feeding the Ganga.
+However, from the Mahabharata’s accounts on this river, it could not be the Gandaki but some other river flowing through the Gandaki and Sarayu.
+Amarasinha of Amara Kosha asserts Sadanira to be a synonym of the Karatoya River, flowing through the north of Bengal.
 Anyway, Sadanira means ‘abounding in water’, which can be applied to any river that is full of abundant water.
-The myth also indicates that the area across the river was swampy and inhabitable.
+The myth also indicates that the area across the river was swampy and uninhabitable.

-Thus, the theory of the invasionist scholars of those times from this myth had considered Aryan expansion from west to the east, occupying the lands and regions towards Gandaki River of Bihar (or Bengal), is not tenable.
-The river Sarasvati mentioned here should not be confused with a mythical Sarasvati river, but it was the river of the same name still flowing in southern Afghanistan.
-Had it been a victorious march, as some scholars suggest, towards Sadanira that located in Gangetic region, they needed not to reside in the inhabitable area because those regions were already populated as it is evidenced by the Archaeological findings.
+Thus, the theory of the invasionist scholars of those times from this myth had considered Aryan expansion from the west to the east, occupying the lands and regions towards the Gandaki River of Bihar (or Bengal), is not tenable.
+The Sarasvati River still flows in southern Afghanistan.
+Had it been a victorious march, as some scholars suggest, towards Sadanira, that located in the Gangetic region, they would not to resided in the uninhabitable area because those regions were already populated, as it is evidenced by the Archaeological findings.

-Videgh Mathava and his companions might have deserted their original homeland to find new habitat because of the constant struggles with Zoroastrian religion or there might be the political reasons.
-We get many instances of such struggles in the Vedic literature, recorded in the form of the myths, where Vedics were defeated many a times.
-Videgh Mathava and his companions abandoned their original habitat and crossing Hindukush entered north-eastern parts of the India to find a place to seek the refuge.
-They found such place near a river to which they named Sadanira and on its banks, in marshy and swampy region, they made their first settlement.
-This must have been the north-west part, Sindh, of India as is evidenced by supportive proofs.
+Videgh Mathava and his companions might have deserted their original homeland to find a new habitat because of the constant struggles with the Zoroastrian religion, or there might be political reasons.
+We get many instances of such struggles in the Vedic literature, recorded in the form of myths, where the Vedics were defeated many a time.
+Videgh Mathava and his companions abandoned their original habitat and, crossing Hindukush, entered the north-eastern parts of India to find a place to seek refuge.
+They found such a place near a river to which they named Sadanira, and on its banks, in a marshy and swampy region, they made their first settlement.
+This must have been the north-west part, Sindh, of India, as is evidenced by supportive proofs.

-Here we get many historical as well as mythological proofs that the tribe Shudra was also located at north-western part of India.
-Alexanders historian Diodoros, who accompanied Alexander in his expedition to India, notes of a tribe named “Sodrai” (Greek corrupt form of the Shudra) which resided in Sindh region.
-Alexander seems to have built a city naming after himself, Alexandria, on the banks of a river.
-(The Invasion of India by Alexander the Great-As described by Arrian, Q Curtis, Diodoros, Plutarch and Justin, edited by J. W. Mcrindle, page 354) Ram Saran Sharma confirms that “There is no doubt that Sudra existed as a tribe in the fourth century BC.”
+Here we get many historical as well as mythological proofs that the tribe Shudra was also located in the north-western part of India.
+Alexander's historian Diodoros, who accompanied Alexander in his expedition to India, notes of a tribe named “Sodrai” (Greek corrupt form of the Shudra) which resided in the Sindh region.
+Alexander seems to have built a city named after himself, Alexandria, on the banks of a river.
+(The Invasion of India by Alexander the Great-As described by Arrian, Q Curtis, Diodoros, Plutarch, and Justin, edited by J. W. Mcrindle, page 354) Ram Saran Sharma confirms that “There is no doubt that Sudra existed as a tribe in the fourth century BC.”
 (Sudras in Ancient India: A Social History of the Lower Order Down to Circa A.D.
 600 by RS Sharma).

-Mahabharata records that a Shudra tribe along with Abhira tribe from north-west participated the great war.
+Mahabharata records that a Shudra tribe, along with the Abhira tribe from north-west, participated in the great war.
 (Mahabharata 6-10.65) Also, the same Shudra tribe finds independent mention in a list of peoples conquered by Nakula during his victorious march before the coronation of Yudhisthira.
 Gian Chand Chauhan states, “The plethora of references to the term Sudras along with the Abhiras show that the Sudras was an old tribe flourishing at the time of the Great War in the Sapta-Sindhava region.”
 (Some Aspects of Early Indian Society, by Gian Chand Chauhan, page 54)

 Now it should be clear that the Shudra was a tribe.
-It was located in the north-west regions of the country and their immediate neighbours and alleys were Abhiras.
-Also, it should make clear that the Shudra was never a class but a tribe that dwelt in India along with several tribes like Surasenas, Sibis, Nishads, Panchals, Kurus and so on.
+It was located in the north-west regions of the country, and its immediate neighbours and allies were the Abhiras.
+Also, it should make clear that the Shudra was never a class but a tribe that dwelt in India along with several tribes like Surasenas, Sibis, Nishads, Panchals, Kurus, and so on.

-The Shudra tribe, being inhabited in north-west part of India, in Sindh region, in all probabilities, these were the people Vedics came across first on friendly terms and decided to live within their territory.
+The Shudra tribe, inhabiting in north-west part of India, in the Sindh region, in all probability, these were the people the Vedics came across first on friendly terms and decided to live within their territory.

 We know from the Rig Veda that the Vedic people’s known geography was limited.
-Earlier they were aware of the major river Indus and few western tributaries, but their knowledge of the vast regions and the people beyond Indus was limited and was of the hearsay sort.
-It seems that, when they entered Indus region, they came across the region they decided to settle was within the territory occupied by the Shudras, completely unknown to them before, hence, the term Shudra appears nowhere in rest of the Rig Veda.
+Earlier, they were aware of the major river Indus and a few western tributaries, but their knowledge of the vast regions and the people beyond the Indus was limited and was of the hearsay sort.
+They didn't know anything about the regions beyond the Vindhya mountain, as is evidenced by the Aitareya Brahmana and Manusmriti.
+It seems that, when they entered the Indus region, they came across a region they decided to settle was within the territory occupied by the Shudras, completely unknown to them before; hence, the term Shudra appears nowhere in the rest of the Rig Veda.

-How Shudras accommodated the Vedics in their territory is a matter of speculation.
-However, the refugees could not have afforded to be hostile with the hosting countrymen.
-The number of the Vedics those found refuge here could not be much in number.
-Had they waged war and acquired their territory they needed not to reside in the marshy and swampy land.
-There is no mention of any war between Shudras and Vedics in any of the Vedic literature, so, the Shudras might have accommodated them without any hassle.
+How the Shudras (Sudda, original Prakrit term) accommodated the Vedics in their territory is a matter of speculation.
+However, the refugees could not have afforded to be hostile to the hosting countrymen.
+The number of the Vedics who found refuge here could not be very large.
+Had they waged war and acquired their territory, they would not have decided to reside in the marshy and swampy land.
+There is no mention of any war between the Shudras and the Vedics in any of the Vedic literature, so the Shudras might have accommodated them without any hassle.

 Here, let us conclude that the handful of the Vedics came to India and found refuge in the territories of the Shudra tribe.
-Looking at their limited knowledge of the geography, in sheer ignorance, they addressed all those beyond the region of Shudras with the same term though later they later came to know of many tribes or jana those were located elsewhere as well with independent identities.
-(Hindustan name too emerged from the River name Sindhu, as foreigners initially didn’t know the lands beyond that river.
-The name given to the limited geographical area became name of the entire subcontinent.)
+Looking at their limited knowledge of the geography, in sheer ignorance, they addressed all those beyond the region of Shudras with the same term, though later they came to know of many tribes or jana that were located elsewhere as well, with independent identities.
+(Hindustan's name too emerged from the River name Sindhu, as foreigners initially didn’t know the lands beyond that river.
+The name given to the limited geographical area became the name of the entire subcontinent.)

 Here, we come to the solution of our main issue as to why the term Rajanya instead of Kshatriya and why Shudra came to be an important part of the society.
 The process can be shown as follows.

-1. Being small in number, residing in a separate village or two, a settlement, where they lived on the mercy or friendship of the Shudras those resided around in their independent settlements.
+1. Being small in number, residing in a separate village or two, a settlement, where they lived on the mercy or friendship of the Shudras who resided around in their independent settlements.

-4. In the Purushsukta, Rajanya appears in the second rank because in all probabilities, besides priests, Rajanyas were larger in the number those had joined this expedition.
-The Kshatras were completely absent or very meagre in number, hence there was no need to assign them any position in the social order.
+4. In the Purushsukta, Rajanya appears in the second rank because, in all probabilities, besides priests, Rajanyas were larger in number than those who had joined this expedition.
+The Kshatras were completely absent or very meagre in number; hence, there was no need to assign them any position in the social order.

-Purushasukta indicates that though the Shudras are mentioned as a part of the cosmic society, they were not at all the part of the Vedic society.
+Purushasukta indicates that though the Shudras are mentioned as a part of the cosmic society, they were not at all a part of the Vedic society by religious faith.
 This is evident from the verse

 ब्राह्मणोऽस्य मुखमासीद् बाहू राजन्यः कृतः